Warrington Wolves–Wigan Warriors rivalry: Locker Cup

 The Locker Cup (previously the Wardonia Cup until 1972) is a friendly tournament contested by rugby league clubs Warrington Wolves and Wigan Warriors introduced in 1938.
 The single game tournament was played as a preseason friendly alternating between the club's home grounds annually until the switch to summer rugby in 1996.
-Since then, the cup has been contest for only twice, once at Magic Weekend 2019 and during a competitive game during the 2022 season.
+It was brought back for Magic Weekend 2019, but was cancelled a year later due to the COVID-19 pandemic.
+Since then it has been played for during the Super League season.